 The New Mexico JACL Chapter recently hosted the first teacher-training workshop funded by the Japanese American Confinement Sites grant.
 Among those who participated are (front row, from left) Nikki Nojima Louis, Ikuko Begay, Esther Churchwell, Jennifer Yazawa and (back row, from left) Steve Togami, Greg Marutani, Sharon Ishii-Jordan, Davis Begay and Victor Yamada.
-(Not pictured) Andrew Russell, professor at Central New Mexico Community College professor at Central New Mexico Community College, to prepare the grant proposal to JACS for funds to assemble Houston, Twin Cities and Livingston-Merced in the works.

-a traveling exhibit that would tour throughout New Mexico.
+(Not pictured) Andrew Russell, professor at Central New Mexico Community College professor at Central New Mexico Community College, to prepare the grant proposal to JACS for funds to assemble a traveling exhibit that would tour throughout New Mexico.
 Both men recognized that the workshop would provide an excellent opportunity to inform teachers about the exhibit.